 - Every month the Code Manager uses data to decide which PAT should be applied.
-This process is called the monthly Risk Management Determinations. - The application of more complex PATs will only be implemented after PAB approval.
+This process is called the monthly Risk Management Determinations. - When utilising PATs (including performance charges) the PAB will consider other contextual information, such as whether performance has been impacted by circumstances that are outside of a Party's reasonable control; for example, where a supplier has taken on customers as the result of a Last Resort Supply Direction. - The application of more complex PATs will only be implemented after PAB approval.
 For example, the PAB will govern the use of performance charges and set the thresholds for when charges are applied.
-Once these thresholds have been set, charges can be applied within the agreed parameters. - o For other techniques, the PAB must approve the use of the technique in order for them to be applied.
+Once these thresholds have been set, charges can be applied within the agreed parameters.

+For other techniques, the PAB must approve the use of the technique in order for them to be applied.
 These are more serious interventions and therefore an enhanced level of PAB approval is required.
 Please refer to the PATs document for further detail.
 The diagram below summarises the risk determinations process.